Adriatik Llalla: Seizure of ILDKPKI's documents and server

-Socialist Party MP Erion Braçe had stated in an interview that the Attorney General's aim was to block judicial reform.
-The same was noted by several media outlets, pointing out that the seizure occurs at a time when ILDKPKI is examining the asset declarations of judges and prosecutors that are expected to follow the adoption of the law "On the transitional re-evaluation of judges and prosecutors in the Republic of Albania."
+Socialist Party MP Erion Braçe had stated in an interview that the attorney general's aim was to block judicial reform.
+The same was noted by several media outlets, pointing out that the seizure occurred at a time when ILDKPKI was examining the asset declarations of judges and prosecutors who were expected to follow the adoption of the law "On the transitional re-evaluation of judges and prosecutors in the Republic of Albania."
 (Note: The vetting prοcess focuses on the re-evaluation of the country's judiciary in order to prove both their competence and their honesty.
 It is based on three criteria: assets, background and proficiency assessment.)
 (Note: At that time the law was suspended by the Constitutional Court following an appeal by the Democratic Party and the Judges' Union.
 There were reports that even within the ranks of prosecutors, the collection of signatures to oppose the law had begun.)
 Some argued that Llalla was trying to avoid checking his own assets.

 However, the most vocal opponent of Llalla and his intentions was the American ambassador in Tirana, Donald Lu.